James Newbury: Abortion

 Newbury is a supporter of abortion rights, who criticised a Liberal Party colleague Bernie Finn in May 2022, calling his anti-abortion views "deeply disturbing and dangerous".
 He also stated that governments should not "legislate control over a woman's body".

 COVID-19 lockdowns

 Newbury was a vocal critic of the Victorian lockdowns.

 Newbury was criticised for sharing a photo on social media that showed a girl's self-harm.
 He linked the post to the COVID-19 lockdown and the strain on mental health, later removing the post from Twitter two hours after he posted it.

 Crime

 Newbury has backed the idea that police should be able to racially profile people that they question, and to store that information for future reference.

 Newbury has been a vocal critic of Victoria’s bail laws and crime trends, particularly in his Bayside electorate, pushing for reforms he says will address what he calls a "crime crisis.”
-He has supported community rallies such as "Bayside Against Crime," where he has called for tougher bail legislation, better police resourcing, and more stringent penalties for repeat offending, especially among youth.

-Newbury has been particularly critical of what he terms the "catch-and-release" bail system, linking it to increases in home invasions and aggravated burglaries in Brighton and its suburbs.
-He has also joined local community leaders like the Bayside Mayor in demanding immediate action from the Allan Government, including crisis patrols and increased police presence, arguing that community safety is deteriorating.